mrcruz117/ztm-django/README.md

 ## Important Note

-Because of the `nest` library, you need to create different serializers depending on the action if you want to display the foreignKey item rather than just its pk
+Because of the `drf-nested-routers` library, you need to create different serializers depending on the action if you want to display the foreignKey item rather than just its pk
 ```python
 class Source_locationSerializer(serializers.ModelSerializer):
     class Meta: